MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 The Haskell programming language is very different in its *paradigm* to the common "practical" languages based upon C; many of those languages can be understood as extensions of C (with classes, with automatic reference counting, with borrow checking, etc.), a purely functional programming language requires a different perspective altogether.

 C was developed as a language for UNIX and hence it closely matches the abilities of the OS, whereas Haskell developed as an implementation of theoretical theory.
 To understand C design decisions, you should understand UNIX processes and POSIX system calls, and to understand the design decisions of functional programming languages you should understand lambda calculus and type theory.
-While C is "bottom-up", from metal to abstractions in its design, Haskell is "top-down", from abstractions to metal.
+While C is from metal to abstractions in its design, Haskell is from abstractions to metal.

 For this reason, if you can already program in C, learning Haskell is more stimulating than diving into Go, Rust, Swift, C++, Carbon, Zig, D, etc. It provides a different set of tools, rather than a different version of a tool you already have; the situations where C shines (low-level control, transparent implementation) and Haskell shines (concise, transparent references, strong correctness) are close to distinct.